 The Executor does not have to be an attorney or an accountant to serve in this position.
 Oftentimes, the Executor is a family member – a husband, wife or child.
 However, they can and very often should hire professionals to assist them with their duties.
 Executors can hire estate attorneys to assist in the administrative process, including selling any property, and accountants for any of the estate, inheritance or income tax returns that are required.

 The attorneys at Goldstein Law Group have decades of combined experience assisting New Jersey residents with a myriad of estate issues, including probate and non-probate assets, and administration of an estate, and we are here to help you.
-To schedule an appointment to speak to one of our knowledgeable New Jersey estate attorneys, call us at 732-967-6777 and ask for a free phone or ZOOM video consultation.
+To schedule an appointment to speak to one of our knowledgeable New Jersey estate attorneys, call us at 732-967-6777 and ask for a free 10 Minute Case Evaluation*.
 We represent clients in Old Bridge, Monmouth County, Middlesex County, and Ocean County as well as the surrounding counties throughout the State of New Jersey.